 The results showed only apparatus morality and organizational ethical culture had a significant effect on financial fraudulent tendencies in village officials in Weru District, Sukoharjo Regency.
 Meanwhile, the suitability of compensation does not prove to have a significant effect.
-This confirms that the dimensions of external regulatory influence on the concept of pentagon fraud and the subjective norm dimensions of the theory of planned behavior are predictors of village officials' financial fraud in managing village funds.
+This confirms that the dimensions of external regulatory influence on the concept of fraud pentagon and the subjective norm dimensions of the theory of planned behavior are predictors of village officials' financial fraud in village fund management.
 Morality and ethics are quite urgent because it will reduce the tendency of village officials to commit fraud.
 It is fortunate that village officials still strongly hold ethical values and norms because they believe making fraud is unethical and immoral.
-Further, they also consider the tendency of village officials to the making fraud is unethical and immoral.
+Further, they also consider cheating would bring a negative impact on themselves and the community.